exoplatform/exo-documentation/docs/ManageTasks.rst

 Filter tab
 ```````````

-The tab "Filter" allows you to make a custom search based on the precised criteria.
+The "Filter" lets you to run a custom search based on multiple criteria combined with a logical "AND".

 |NewTask12|